StevenMDixon/Findit/readme.md

 # Idea

 Give the app a list of items that we want
+The urls we want to check, because searching some sites is super bad :)
 Give tha app a list of places to scrape
 Compare the prices for each of the items and record the best price Upload this data to a